-This elective course explores global health care and emerging bioethical issues.
-It begins with a comparative survey of different national health-care plans, examining a range of approaches from universal coverage to laissez-faire approaches.
-It will also explore the challenge of providing healthcare in areas of severe poverty, focusing especially on conditions such as hunger and malnutrition, malaria and HIV/AIDS.
-Finally, the course will explore the internationalization of health care, including topics such as "medical tourism" and the increasing use of off-shore medical service.
+This course explores global health care and bioethical issues, surveys national health care plans from universal coverage to laissez-faire approaches.
+It explores providing health care in areas of severe poverty, focusing on hunger and malnutrition, malaria and HIV/AIDS.